The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-Had Borel's distrust for English {\it different minds} an influence on the choices of speakers at the IHP and of published texts?
-R.A.Fisher, for example, who became Pearson's successor as the central figure of British statistics during the 1930s was invited only in 1938 and his conference was not published.
-It does not seem either that his methods were presented at the Institute by other scientists\footnote{It is true that Darmois quotes Fisher twice in his paper (pp. 209 and 223) but it is only in passing, as a source of original applied situations.}.
-Borel, Darmois and Fr\'echet probably observed the intellectual wars raging in Great-Britain between the supporters of and opponents to Bayesian inference and it does not seem that they wished the IHP to become a battlefield for these quarrels.
-On the complicated story of British statistics of that time (and especially on Keynes' intervention in the debate), see \cite{Howie2004} and \cite{Aldrich2008} and the references included.
+Did Borel's distrust for British {\it different minds} exert an influence on the choices?
+R.A.Fisher, for example, who became Pearson's successor as the central figure of British statistics during the 1930s, was invited only in 1938 and his lecture was not published.
+Nor does it seem that his methods were presented at the Institute by other scientists\footnote{It is true that Darmois quotes Fisher twice in his paper (pp. 209 and 223) but it is only in passing, as a source of original applied situations.{\red We note further that Edward L. Dodd, in his laudatory review about Risser and Traynard's book (\cite{RisserTraynard1933}) did not seem to know Fisher's work either.
+It is only from 1935 on that Darmois grasped the epoch-making aspect of Fisher's techniques about estimation.
+Darmois' lectures at ISUP in 1937, edited by Pierre Thionet (\cite{Darmois1948}) show the high technical level attained in the exposition of notions such as sufficient statistics and hypothesis testing.} Another explanation for Fisher's absence was that Borel, Darmois and Fr\'echet probably observed the intellectual wars raging in Great Britain between the supporters of and opponents to Bayesian inference and it does not seem that they wished the IHP to become a battlefield for these quarrels.
+On the complicated story of British statistics of that time (and especially on Keynes' intervention in the debate), see \cite{Howie2004} and \cite{Aldrich2008} and the references included.}.

-As an illustration of the aforementioned technology transfer in statistics sought by the IHP team, we shall now concentrate on the first two papers published in the {\it Annales} devoted to statistical topics.
-These two papers, written by Darmois and Alf Guldberg, were the occasion of presenting results of respectively the British `classical' school, and of the Scandinavian tendency.
+As an illustration of the technology transfer in statistics sought by the IHP team, we shall now concentrate on the first two papers published in the {\it Annales} devoted to statistical topics.
+These two papers, written by Darmois and Alf Guldberg, were the occasion for presenting results of Pearson's school, and of the Scandinavian tendency.

-Darmois was asked by Borel to read lectures at the Institut on statistics from the very opening, in 1928, when he was still a professor in Nancy.
-An announcement from academic year 1928-29 asserts that {\it M.G.Darmois, professor at the University of Nancy, will give a series of four lectures on the following topic : Statistical laws, correlation and covariation with applications to heredity, to social and economic sciences.} The lectures took place in April 1929.